David-F-G-Flores/2-Variant-Search-R-/README.md

 # Variant-Search-R
 The code below was used to search for the *Bos taurus* homologs, of the mouse genes associated with prenatal lethality.
-This code follows on from the repository "MGI-search-R-", and uses the final ``` mousegenes ``` object which contains mouse genes and the supporting evidence.
+This code follows on from the repository "MGI-search-R-", and used the final ``` mousegenes ``` object which contained mouse genes and the supporting evidence.

 Because multiple studies (supporting evidence) of the same gene were identified, the ``` mousegenes ``` object held duplicate genes records.
 The object was sorted by the year of publication to retain the most recent, and duplicate genes removed.
 R code not shown for this sorting operation.

-This method uses biomaRt library to find homologs, the chromosomal positions of the genes, variants within and associated SIFT score information.
-Specific genome assemblys are requested in these biomaRt requests.
+This method used the biomaRt library to find homologs, the chromosomal positions of the genes, variants within and associated SIFT score information.
+Specific genome assemblys were requested in these biomaRt requests.

 Open bioMart library.
 ```R
 library(biomaRt)
 mouse = useMart("ensembl", dataset = "mmusculus_gene_ensembl")
 ```
-Extract genes from ``` mousegenes ``` object, Mouse Genome Informatics (MGI) nomenclature.
+Extracted genes from ``` mousegenes ``` object, Mouse Genome Informatics (MGI) nomenclature.
 ```R
 mousegenes2<-mousegenes$OntologyAnnotation.subject.primaryIdentifier
 ```

-Useful bioMart code shown below to convert Nomenclature from different sources.
+Useful bioMart code below to convert Nomenclature from different sources.
 This code initiates a Bos taurus list, and queries bioMart for ensembl *Bos taurus* homolog, using MGI ID.
-Populating this list may take some time.
+Populating this list took some time and was saved into a csv as a security measure because of a lost connection, code not shown here.
 ```R
 btauLr<-list()